-Cash and cash equivalents, interest income receivable, and other receivables distributions payable, management fees payable and other payables.
-These are short-term financial assets and financial liabilities whose carrying amounts approximate fair value, because of their short-term nature and the high credit quality of counterparties and are determined to be level 2 in the fair value hierarchy.
+Cand cash equivalents, investment income receivable, other receivables, distributions payable, management fees payable and other payables.
+These are short-term financial assets and financial liabilities whose carrying amounts approximate fair value, because of their short-term nature and the high credit quality of counterparties.